thorio/gravel/README.md

 ### Architecture

-Gravel has three core components:
+gravel has three core components:
 - Frontend: the UI you interact with, where you enter your queries and select the hits.
 - Query Engine: forwards the query to the providers, then scores and processes the hits.
 - Providers: process the query and return hits, like programs, system actions or math hits.

-Both the frontend and provider components can be swapped out via plugins, allowing you to mold Gravel to your exact needs.
+Both the frontend and provider components can be swapped out via plugins, allowing you to mold gravel to your exact needs.

 ### Plugins